Analysis-Trump faces difficult odds in classified documents case | MarketScreener

 "The details are pretty shocking in terms of the carelessness with which these documents were handled, and the concerted effort to keep them out of the hands of the FBI," said Elizabeth Goitein, a national security law expert at the Brennan Center for Justice.

 Trump's lawyers did not immediately respond to requests for comment.
-Trump has proclaimed his innocence and called the case a "witch hunt" orchestrated by political enemies.
+Trump has called the case a "witch hunt" orchestrated by political enemies.

-"There was no crime, except for what the DOJ and FBI have been doing against me for years," he wrote on his Truth Social platform on Friday.
+"There was no crime, except for what the DOJ and FBI have been doing against me for years," he wrote on his Truth Social platform on Friday in reference to the Department of Justice and the Federal Bureau of Investigation.

 Trump's greatest peril could lie in the conspiracy to obstruct justice charges, which carry a maximum sentence of 20 years in prison.